withastro/docs/src/pages/en/reference/cli-reference.md

 ### `--drafts`

-Includes markdown draft pages in the build.
+Includes Markdown draft pages in the build.

 ### `--help`